Added to the Yamaha MONTAGE OS v3.0 is the ability to link a Pattern to each of the 8 Scenes. Bad Mister shows you just how cool this is.

 A Scene is a stored set of MIXING, SYNTHESIZER and SEQUENCER settings.
 This term comes to us from the Yamaha digital mixing consoles and hard disk recorders, where a "snapshot" of settings can be stored and recalled, on demand.
 It was originally designed to recall a set of parameters similar to how a Program Change event would recall settings on a synthesizer, except it recalled mix settings.
 Imagine being able to recall all fader settings, all pan positions, etc., instantaneously.
 Since the MONTAGE and MODX have a built-in Digital Mixer, it has been expanded here to include some synthesizer parameters, as well.

 As implemented here in the Motion Control Synthesis Engine, there are eight such “snapshots” that can be taken and then recalled at the press of a button.
-The data is stored to the SCENE buttons in a simple gesture: hold down [STORE] + [SCENE] to take the 'snapshot'.
+The data is stored to the SCENE buttons in a simple gesture: hold down [SHIFT] + [SCENE] to take the 'snapshot'.
 They can be a very useful part of your musical composition construction.
 This short article will point out how you can make the best use of this very powerful feature.

 From the PERFORMANCE HOME screen, in the first column, touch SCENE to recall the Scene Memory screen (shown below).
 Any changes made here, on the Scene Memory screen, are automatically memorized to the current Scene number (listed across the top).
 This screen will serve as a record of what is stored in each location.